jsa4000/Getting-Started-GitHub/MASTERING_MARKDOWN/README.md

 You can use Markdown most places around GitHub:

-- Gists
+- Gits
 - Comments in Issues and Pull Requests
-.
-Files with the .md or .markdown extension
+- Files with the .md or .markdown extension